top of page

 E.g. Pink Floyd, King Crimson.

-Hard rock was characterized by powerful high-pitched
+Hard rock was characterized by powerful high-pitched vocals ("banshee screams"), distorted guitars with baroque picking and thundering drums.

 E.g.